earljay-caoile-401-advanced-javascript/redux-ecommerce/README.md

 - select different categories and watch the list of products change
 - stop at one category and click "add item to cart"
 - notice the number on the top right increment by one
+- on one of the products, click view details to see that product's info along with related items
+- add item or click other items to view their details
-- click the top right section of the header with the cart and number next to it and watch simple cart component pop out
+- click the top right corner of the header with the arrow face right
 - increment, decrement, and delete items as much as you'd like
 - watch the numbers change after each of your actions
+- click the arrow again to close the simple cart
+- click the text next to the arrow with the words "cart" plus the cart count
+- look at the cart page and compare it to the contents seen in the simple cart
 - smile

 ### UML